Cyndi's Speaking Calendar - Available Topics

 - Question and Answer Session

 We invite the seminar attendees to ask questions about any aspect of using the Internet for their genealogical research.
-I recommend a Q&A session at the end of any all day seminar to give people a chance to clarify anything that they learned during the other sessions presented that day.
+A Q&A session at the end of any all day seminar will give people a chance to clarify anything that they learned during the other sessions presented that day.